Book One: The Abandoned Gods

 Why this book, now?

-The Keepers speaks to a moment where many of us are rebuilding ourselves in a world that keeps shifting.
+The Keepers speaks to a moment where identity, power, and belonging feel uncertain.
 Readers are questioning identity, power, and belonging, asking who they are beneath the stories they were handed.

 At its heart, this is a story about being erased and choosing what comes next.
 About reclaiming voice, forging connection, and becoming whole on your own terms.
 It mirrors the emotional questions so many readers are carrying right now, through fantasy that doesn’t just escape the moment, but reflects it.